CSteen57/SteenCorp-AD-Lab/Phases/Phase 4/README.md

 ### 2. Administrative Recovery

-I used the dedicated administrative account to locate the user in Active Directory and unloxck the account.
+I used the dedicated administrative account to locate the user in Active Directory and unlock the account.

 ```text
 User reports sign-in failure